 Niceness or lack thereof touches, responds to and engages your heart.
 And that’s where my realization comes in.
 When someone is incredibly selfish, or incredibly unpleasant, or just an asshole, it creates an emotional response in us.
 We can see all of their strengths, capabilities, and even admire them, but those are diminished because we don’t want to be around them.
 Because they don’t make us feel good about ourselves.
 They create negative emotions such as anger, sadness, disappointment, frustration.

-Nice people on the other hand create positive emotions, such as joy, warmth, encouragement, faith in humanity.
+Nice people, on the other hand, create positive emotions, such as joy, warmth, encouragement, faith in humanity.
 Emotions that make us want to be with them.
-That make us like the idea of being with people.
+That makes us like the idea of being with people.

 I’m not implying that intelligence has ceased to matter, but rather than I find more and more as I grow older that there are less black and white things.
 I can see different sides of things than I did when I was younger.
 Some things still remain absolutes.
 Some moral codes, for example, should never be transgressed upon.
 But overall, I believe that what really one needs is a constant reflection and assessment of one’s beliefs.
 If they stand the test of time, all the good.
 But if they don’t, then it’s time for a change.